awsdocs/amazon-vpc-user-guide/doc_source/get-started-ipv6.md

 1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.

-1. In the navigation bar, on the top\-right, take note of the region in which you'll be creating the VPC\.
-Ensure that you continue working in the same region for the rest of this exercise, as you cannot launch an instance into your VPC from a different region\.
+1. In the navigation bar, on the top\-right, take note of the Region in which you'll be creating the VPC\.
+Ensure that you continue working in the same Region for the rest of this exercise, as you cannot launch an instance into your VPC from a different Region\.
 For more information, see [Regions and Availability Zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 1. In the navigation pane, choose **VPC dashboard** and choose **Launch VPC Wizard**\.
 **Note**